-GEOINC bases its originality on four pillars.

-- Aims at complementing existing knowledge about regional inequality and welfare in Greece.
-Although regional economic and income inequalities in Greece have been examined in the existing literature, the geography of income inequality has received less attention, and its investigation using micro-data has not yet been explored in the literature.
-The GEOINC project will analyze potential asymmetries and polarization phenomena of income distribution in Greece during the pre- and post-crisis period. - Focuses on unveiling polarization and social segregation trends in large Greek metropolitan areas.
-Studies on polarization and social segregation are widespread in international literature, given that multi-developmental changes are taking place within urban areas, influencing the evolution of income inequalities.
-The GEOINC project aims at investigating the impact of the socio-spatial outcomes of development in order to explore income inequalities at an intra-regional level.
-Special attention will be given on the cases of Athens and Thessaloniki. - Targets the study of the evolution of income inequality and polarization in Greece.
-Although income inequality has received substantial attention in the literature, income polarization remains relatively unexplored.
+Project originality GEOINC bases its originality in four pillars.
+First, GEOINC aims at complementing existing knowledge about regional inequality and welfare in Greece.
+Although regional economic and income inequalities in Greece have been examined throughout the existing literature, the geography of income inequality has received less attention, whereas its investigation using micro-data has not yet been explored in the literature.
+The GEOINC project will analyze potential asymmetries and polarization phenomena of income distribution in Greece during the pre- and post-crisis period.
+Second, GEOINC focuses on unveiling polarization and social segregation trends in large Greek metropolitan areas.
+Studies on polarization and social segregation are widespread in international literature, given that multi-developmental processes are taking place within urban areas, influencing the evolution of income inequalities.
+The GEOINC project aims at investigating the impact of socio-spatial outcomes of developmental processes to explore income inequalities at an intra-regional level.
+Special attention will be given on the cases of Athens and Thessaloniki.
+Thirdly, GEOINC targets on studying the evolution of income inequality and polarization in Greece.
+Although inequality has received substantial attention in the literature, income polarization remains relatively unexplored.
 Recent studies focusing on Greece use information coming from the EU-SILC dataset and the Household Expenditure Surveys (HES).
-The GEO-INC project aims at contributing to existing studies by using individual declared income data, which are more precise than small-sample survey data. - Focuses on investigating public policy interventions and their assessment.
+The GEOINC project aims to contribute to existing studies by using individual declared income data, which are more precise than small-sampled surveys data.
+Finally, GOEINC focuses on investigating public policy interventions and assessment.
 Studies related to the geography of income inequality provide important information about specific areas and income groups that should be considered for designing social policy.
-Therefore, the GEOINC project aims at leveraging all derived insights referring to the current distribution of income inequality, poverty and segregation across space, in an effort to provide an evidence-based approach for policy recommendations.
+Therefore, GEOINC project aims at leveraging all derived insights referring to the current distribution of income inequality, poverty and segregation across space, towards providing an evidence-based approach for policy recommendations